Vince’s Plan for Monterey

 The first and most important responsibility of a city government is protecting residents.
 Public safety is not a line item to be cut when budgets get tight — it is the foundation of everything else.
 As Mayor, I will ensure our Police and Fire departments have the resources, staffing, and modern equipment they need to do their jobs — funded through smarter spending, not new taxes.

-• Ensure fast and reliable emergency response times across all neighborhoods through strong community policing that builds trust, visibility, and partnership between officers and the residents they serve
+- Ensure fast and reliable emergency response times across all neighborhoods by supporting a visible, community-based policing approach that builds trust and partnership

-• Strengthen wildfire preparedness, evacuation planning, and utility hardening coordination
+- Prioritize wildfire preparedness, evacuation planning, and coordination with utilities to strengthen infrastructure resilience

 The first and most important responsibility of a city government is protecting residents.
 Public safety is not a line item to be cut when budgets get tight — it is the foundation of everything else.
 As Mayor, I will ensure our Police and Fire departments have the resources, staffing, and modern equipment they need to do their jobs — funded through smarter spending, not new taxes.